jankapunkt/meteor-react-native-starter/README.md

 # If you have no ssh access to GitHub, please use
 # https://github.com/jankapunkt/meteor-react-native-workshop.git
 $ cd meteor-react-native-workshop
-$ get checkout workshop
 ```

-The workshop branch contains all necessary project skeletons for you to "dive-in" at the right point.

 **Note: you can play around etc. prior to the workshop, but you should either reset your changes or work on a separate
 branch.
 Please make sure you have no changes in your code when the workshop starts.**